Student Handbook: Global Edition

 New York Institute of Technology is an independent, comprehensive college offering undergraduate, graduate, and professional degrees.
 Approximately 10,000 students take courses through our academic schools:

 - College of Arts and Sciences

 - College of Osteopathic Medicine

-Chartered as a not-for-profit educational institution in 1955, NYIT receives consistently high rankings in national publications for its academic reputation and campus diversity.
-Its numerous professional accreditations and outside validations place it among some of the nation's most prestigious institutions of higher learning.
+Chartered as a not-for-profit educational institution in 1955, NYIT receives consistently high rankings in national and international publications for its academic reputation and campus diversity.
+Its numerous professional accreditations and outside validations place it among some of the most prestigious institutions of higher learning.

-The names of schools and colleges represented at campuses outside of New York can be consulted in the Student Handbook Amendments document provided with this Handbook at each location.
+The names of schools and colleges represented at campuses outside of New York can be reviewed in the Student Handbook Amendments document provided with this handbook at each location.

 MISSION STATEMENT OF NYIT